asyncgui/asyncgui/sphinx/usage.rst

         await wrapper()
         print('B')

-By introducing a wrapper like this, the ``user`` side code can use a callback-style API without losing readability.
+By introducing a wrapper like this, the ``user`` side code can use a callback-style API without sacrificing readability.
 And ``asyncgui`` has an API specifically designed for this purpose.

 .. code-block::